hortonworks/registry/common-auth/SECURITY.md

 # Running registry and streamline web-services securely

 This module is intended to be used by registry and streamline web-services so that they can enable http client authentication via SPNEGO.
-Currently supported authentication mechanism is Kerberos.
-The code for this module has been borrowed from hadoop-auth(2.7.3) module in hadoop project and changed a little.
+The supported authentication mechanism is Kerberos.
+The code for this module has been borrowed from the hadoop-auth(2.7.3) module in Hadoop project and slightly modified.
 The reasons for doing so are to avoid having a dependency on hadoop-auth module which brings in some other modules, avoid conflicts with other versions of hadoop-auth module and having more control over the changes needed in future.
 Some text for this document has been borrowed from SECURITY.md of Apache Storm

-By default, registry and streamline web-services are running without authentication enabled and anyone can access the web-services from ui/client as far as they know the url and can access the web-server from the client machine.
-To enable authentication with the client, webservice needs to add a servlet filter from this module.
+By default, registry and streamline web-services are running with authentication disabled and therefore anyone can access the web-services from ui/client as far as they know the url and can access the web-server from the client machine.
+To enable client authentication, webservice needs to add a servlet filter from this module.
 The webservice module will need to declare a dependency on this module.
 One way of adding a servlet filter in code is as follows.

 ```java
 List<ServletFilterConfiguration> servletFilterConfigurations = registryConfiguration.getServletFilters();